plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 As you know, the GTR model specifies six relative rates (sometimes called exchangeability parameters) corresponding to the six possible types of substitutions in the rate matrix (actually there are 12, but the GTR model is symmetrical in that the relative rate for A to G substitutions is identical to that for G to A substitutions).
 Bayesian programs typically use a 6-parameter Dirichlet($a$,$b$,$c$,$d$,$e$,$f$) distribution as the prior distribution of these GTR relative rates.

 Below is a revised Dirichlet function that takes 6 values rather than 4.

-Copy this into your R console:
+:large_blue_diamond: Copy this into your R console:

     Dirichlet <- function(a,b,c,d,e,f) {
       x1 <- rgamma(10, a, 1)